e1pmis/docusaurus-portfolio/docs/conduit-container/index.md

 # Conduit Container

-**Goal:** run the **Conduit (RealWorld)** app end-to-end locally or on a VM with a reproducible Docker setup and a single CI/CD workflow that builds, publishes, and deploys images.
+**Goal:** run the **Conduit (RealWorld)** app end-to-end locally or on a VM with a reproducible Docker setup and an CI/CD workflow that builds, publishes, and deploys images.

 **backend/** — Django REST API (production)
 - RealWorld API: auth (JWT), profiles, follow/unfollow, articles CRUD, comments, favorites, tags.